pwall567/kjson-test/README.md

 [comparison with a target JSON string](#simple-tests), for cases where the use of the DSL syntax might be considered unnecessarily complex.

+**New in version 5.0:** the JSON parser has been switched to the [`kjson-core`](https://github.com/pwall567/kjson-core) library.
+This change should be transparent to most users, but it gives access to a more feature-rich set of functions for examining the JSON structures being tested.

 ## Contents

 - [Quick Start](#quick-start)